tymyrddin/purple/source/docs/foundations/organisational-development/wrong.md

 - Must target someone in room (with their permission)
 - Include psychological manipulation tactics
 - Present to group
-- Target explains if they would have fallen for it
+- Target explains if they had fallen for it

 Elements groups incorporate:
 - Urgency ("Action required immediately!")